NE Ontario’s Chiniguchi/Sturgeon Canoe Route

 Introduction: Off To The Chiniguchi

-2022 was going to have us experience yet another sample of this rugged part of the Canadian Shield – we planned a mid-June down the Lady Evelyn’s North Branch from a Beauty Lake put-in to Macpherson lake, followed by a paddle up the Greys River to Makobe Lake and then down the Makobe River to Elk Lake and our vehicle.
-It didn’t happen and, worried about late-season water levels, we looked for a nearby mid-September alternative.
+The Temagami area has provided my brother and me with some terrific canoe trip routes over the past few years.
+2022 was going to have us experience yet another sample of this easily accessed rugged part of the Canadian Shield – we planned a mid-June trip down the Lady Evelyn’s North Branch from a Beauty Lake put-in to Macpherson Lake, followed by a paddle up the Greys River to Makobe Lake and then down the Makobe River to Elk Lake and our vehicle.
+It didn’t happen, and, worried about late-season water levels, we sought a nearby alternative for mid-September.

 ————–